timihendrix33/session-4-in-class/readme.md

 panels.forEach( (panel) => panel.addEventListener('click', toggleOpen))
 ```

-In order to apply the second animation
+In order to apply the second animation.
+NOT:

 ```
 setTimeout(function(){